backtrace-labs/backtrace-unity/README.md

 ## Installation guide

+### OpenUPM
+- See [our package](https://openupm.com/packages/io.backtrace.unity/) and installation instructions on OpenUPM.

+### Git Url
+Since Unity 2018.3 the Unity Package Manager allows you to install a package directly via [Git](https://docs.unity3d.com/Manual/upm-ui-giturl.html).
+You can use the clone URL on the main page of our repository.

+### Manual download
 - Download the backtrace-unity zip file.
 Unzip it and keep the folder in a known location.
 It can be downloaded [here](https://github.com/backtrace-labs/backtrace-unity/releases)
 - Open your Unity project
-- Use the Unity Package Manager to install the backtrace-unity library (Window -> Package Manager -> Add Package From Disk -> KnownFolder/package.json)
+- Use the Unity Package Manager to install the backtrace-unity library (Window -> Package Manager -> Add Package From Disk -> `KnownFolder/package.json`)

 ## Integrating into your project